Align and Distill: Unifying and Improving Domain Adaptive Object Detection: Align and Distill (ALDI): Unifying DAOD

 \textbf{Models.} ALDI is designed as a student-teacher framework to facilitate algorithms utilizing self-training/self-distillation.
 When enabled, both a student model \(\theta_{\text{stu}}\) and a teacher model \(\theta_{\text{tch}}\) are initialized with the same weights, typically obtained through supervised pretraining on ImageNet or \( X_{\text{src}} \).
 Pretraining on \( X_{\text{src}} \) is often referred to as ``burn-in.''
 The student is trained via backpropagation, while the teacher's weights are updated each training step to be the EMA of the student's weights~\citep{tarvainen2017mean}, \ie $\theta_{\text{tch}} = \alpha \theta_{\text{tch}} + (1 - \alpha) \theta_{\text{stu}}$ with \(\alpha \in [0, 1]\).
 After training, we keep $\theta_{\text{tch}}$ and discard $\theta_{\text{stu}}$.
 Algorithms that do not use self-training/self-distillation (\eg SADA~\citep{chen2021scale}) simply disable $\theta_{\text{tch}}$.

-In this paper we focus on two-stage detectors based on Faster R-CNN~\citep{ren2015faster} as they are currently the state-of-the-art in DAOD, though we note that our framework can be extended to other styles of detector in future work.
+In this paper we focus predominantly on two-stage detectors based on Faster R-CNN~\citep{ren2015faster} as they are currently the state-of-the-art in DAOD, though we note that our framework is architecture-agnostic and also supports YOLO and DETR-based detectors.
+We provide additional YOLO and DETR results in \cref{appendix:yolodetr}.

 \textbf{Training} involves one or more of the following three objectives.
 We note that each objective is optional in order to support a range of algorithmic approaches.

 \textbf{1.
 Supervised training with source data.} For each labeled source sample \( x_{\text{src},i} \), we apply a transformation \( t \sim T_{\text{src}} \), where \( T_{\text{src}} \) is the set of possible source-domain transformations.
 The transformed sample is passed through the student model to compute the supervised loss \( \mathcal{L}_{\text{sup}} \) given the ground truth targets \( y_{\text{src},i} \):